Myers-Briggs INTRO (Part 2b)

 2. SOCIAL Manipulation

-Comparing – you with everyone else in their life, including your eventual replacement.
-When idealizing you, they make you feel special by telling you how much better you are than these people.
+Comparing you with everyone else in their life, including your eventual replacement.
+When idealizing you, you feel very special by being told how much better you are than ‘these’ people.
 Later, when devaluing you, they use these comparisons to cut you down

 Communicating – texts you dozens of times a day, adding compliments, flattery, songs & poems on Facebook….
-You come to rely on this flood of attention as a source of confidence
+You come to rely on this flood of attention as a source of self-confidence

-In Demand – they surround themselves with former lovers and potential mates, bragging that their exes still want to sleep with him/her, but assures you not to worry.
-You feel jealous believing your partner is in high demand
+In Demand – they surround themselves with former lovers & potential mates, bragging that their exes still want to sleep with him/her, but assures you not to worry.
+You feel jealous, believing your partner is in high demand

 Mind reading.
 Psychopaths expect you to always be able to know what they want or need, when they’re upset, when they don’t feel well, when they want you to do something – all without saying!